praphanth/shirt-design/README.md

    - Username: admin
    - Password: 123456789
 5. This project is currently under development.
-6. Use the develop branch for development purposes.
+6. Use the branch 'develop' for development purposes.
+7. This project is open source and can be modified as needed (please give credit to the original creator).